 Before you’re able to tackle any problem, it’s important to find out the cause of the problem, right?

 This point sounds obvious, however, there’s a need to emphasize it more because it’s a very powerful tactic that can help you reduce your customer churn rate.

-Personally, whenever we see an unexpected churn in our business, here are the two simple methods we use to find out why.
+Personally, whenever we see an unexpected churn in our business, here are the three simple methods we use to find out why.